Ali Nasseredine

-Ali Hassan Nasseredine (عَلِيّ حَسَن نَاصِر الدِّين; born 24 January 1983) is a Lebanese former footballer who played as a striker.
-He played for the Lebanon national team between 2003 and 2006, scoring eight goals in 19 caps.
+Ali Hassan Nasseredine (علي حسن ناصر الدين; born 24 January 1983) is a former footballer who played as a striker.
+Born in Kuwait, he played for the Lebanon national team between 2003 and 2006, scoring eight goals in 19 caps.

 Coming through from the youth system, Nasseredine made his senior debut for Nejmeh during the 2002–03 season.
 After eight seasons for the club, with whom he scored 52 league goals, in 2010 Nasseredine moved to cross-city rivals Ansar for one season.
 The following year, he moved to Jordanian side Al-Jazeera, before joining Bahrain SC in 2012.
 The same year, he returned to Lebanon, playing one season each for Ansar, Safa, Nabi Chit and Chabab Ghazieh.
 Nasseredine played his final season in 2016–17 with Safa, ending his career with 76 league goals.